 Define a new index on a single column of a table.

-index_name is an identifier, enclosed or not enclosed in double quotation marks, excluding reserved words.
+index_name is an identifier, excluding reserved words.

 In the synopsis section of each statement, formatting has the following meaning: